awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-data-export.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/studio/mohave/data-wrangler-destination-nodes-photo-export-to.png)

-The Jupyter Notebook that Data Wrangler produces can be used to define a pipeline\.
+You can use the Jupyter notebook that Data Wrangler produces to define a pipeline\.
 The pipeline includes the data processing steps that are defined by your Data Wrangler flow\.

 You can add additional steps to your pipeline by adding steps to the `steps` list in the following code in the notebook: